lara00/Muehle/README.md

   5. When a player forms a mill by placing three of their pieces in a row along a line, they are allowed to remove one of the opponent's pieces that       is not part of a mill.
 The removed piece is taken out of play and cannot be used again.

-  6.The game ends when one player has fewer than 3 pieces remaining or when a player is unable to make a move.
+  6. The game ends when one player has fewer than 3 pieces remaining or when a player is unable to make a move.

 ## Show Image